cgabriel5/nodecliac/README.md

 #### Command Chains

-- Your program's commands/subcommands should be thought of as a chain which reads from left to right.
+- Your program's commands/subcommands should be thought of as a chain that reads from left to right.
 - It starts with your CLI program's name, is followed by any commands/subcommands, and is dot (`.`) delimited.
 - If a subcommand happens to use a dot then simply escape the dot.
 - Non escaped dots will be used as delimiters.